Waiter.com sues GoWaiter.com for trademark infringement

 Does GoWaiter.com infringe Waiter.com’s mark?

-Here’s an interesting lawsuit that shows the challenges of building a business on a a descriptive (aka ‘generic’) domain name.
+Here’s an interesting lawsuit that shows the challenges of building a business on a descriptive (aka ‘generic’) domain name.

 Waiter.com, a food delivery web site started in 1995, has sued GoWaiter.com, a similar service apparently started in 2010.